 A “Conflict of Interest” is defined as a real or seeming incompatibility between one’s private interests and one’s public or fiduciary duties (Black’s Law Dictionary – Ninth Edition).

-However, in Vietnam an employee could potentially be sanctioned under the Civil Code, the Labor Code, or even criminalized under the Penal Code for the following conflicts of interest:
+Nevertheless, an employee working in Vietnam could however be potentially be sanctioned under the Civil Code, the Labor Code, or even criminalized under the Penal Code for the following conflicts of interest:

 - An employee who establishes a competing business that provides the same goods or services as those of the employee’s company in the common market;

-- The use of the proprietary information of the company, or that obtained during employment in the company, to benefit the employee’s business or the business of his/her relatives or friends;
+- The use of the proprietary information of the company, or information obtained during employment in the company, to benefit the employee’s business or the business of his/her relatives or friends;

-- Providing goods or services to the company’s providers or clients through the business of the employee or his/her relatives or friends;
+- Providing goods or services to the company’s clients through the employees relatives or friends;

 - Taking advantage of the employee’s position or power in the company to do business with a third party and which is not in the company’s interests;